(Student Handbook 2.1)

 2.1.F.1 Prohibited Use of Drugs (106A).
 The use, offer for sale, sale, distribution, possession, or manufacture of any controlled substance or drug except as expressly permitted by law is prohibited.
 The use, offer for sale, sale, distribution, possession, or manufacture of chemicals, products, or materials for the purpose of use as an intoxicant except as expressly permitted by law is also prohibited.

 2.1.F.2 Possession of Drug Paraphernalia (106B).
 Possession of drug paraphernalia is also prohibited.
-Drug paraphernalia includes any equipment, product, or material of any kind that is used in propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled
+Drug paraphernalia includes any equipment, product, or material of any kind that is used in propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, storing, containing, concealing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance.

 A student who after having a hearing for a violation of either part of Section 2.1.F, Drug Use, is found not responsible may be found responsible for a violation of Section 2.1.N, Complicity.